TylerYep/sage/README.md

 CS 398 Final Project
 By Tyler Yep, Jesse Doan

+# Instructions
+Obtain the Code Studio data from Chris Piech (cpiech) and put it in `data/`.

+## Data Exploration
+Run `python data_loader.py` to convert the data to json.

+Then, run `python explore.py` to examine specific data examples.

+# TODO
+1. Visualizing this data somehow (cluster neighbors).
+2. Order by number of submissions.

 # Motivating Question
 How can we measure a student’s growth in Hour of Code?
 Can we find the moments when the student has learned, or in other words, advanced to a greater ability?